-Living at the Dakota Building in New York City, John Lennon wrote a to-do list on this day for his assistant Fred Seaman.
+Living at the Dakota Building in New York City, John Lennon wrote a to-do list on 22 May 1980 for his assistant Fred Seaman.

 The list gives an insight into the often mundane concerns that occasionally filled Lennon’s thoughts during his househusband period, as well as some tantalisingly cryptic notes.